 - Hydrate your skin so that your home-care regimen works better

-- Kill the bacteria that is already inside your pores
+- Kill the bacteria that are already inside your pores

 - Exfoliate your skin so that your home-care regimen works better